solidcoredata/scd/README.md

    itself can be used as a binary blob and never touched or compiled during application development.

+ * Dev frame (around normal nav frame) can be used to update other components.
+ * Updates can be pushed by server to client if dev mode is on.
+ * Application compiles to a servable spec that contains database schemas, alter scripts to increment schema versions, UI definitions, UI widgets, and custom code.
+ * Each version of the system needs to be checkpointed and saved off for updates, including the UI and widget set.
+ * App Layers:
+   - Database Schema
+   - Queries
+   - (UI widgets) Not part of the specific app stack exactly, but required by the UI definition.
+Should be able to validate the UI definition.
+   - UI Definition.
+Must know what database coloumns and query columns it uses so compiler can create correct alter script and to detect errors early.

 ### Non-goals

  * Don't try to make development faster.
 This might happen,